JoaoAJMatos/ProtoIP/README.md

 # ProtoIP

-> From students to students
+> From students to students - Instituto Politécnico de Leiria

 **ProtoIP** is an open source alternative to **ProtocolSI**, offering a simple and up-to-date interface for introducing students to network programming and cryptography essentials in **C#**.